 He regularly conducts major orchestras such as the Chicago Symphony Orchestra, the Philadelphia Orchestra, the Wiener Philharmoniker, the Orchestre National de France, the Orchestre de Paris, the Staatskapelle Dresden, the Tonhalle Orchester Zurich and the Berliner Philharmoniker.

 As a pianist, Alain Altinoglu has a strong affinity and command of the Lied repertoire, regularly accompanying mezzo-soprano Nora Gubisch.
-He has also opened up the world of classical music for children with his family book Maestro Muziek! and with his popular family concerts, like Till Eulenspiegel for Kids.
+He has also opened up the world of classical music for children with his family book Maestro Muziek! and with his popular family concerts, like Mozart for Kids.